motoz/PellMon/README.md

 SiloLevel.
 Uses rrdtool to calculate and graph the pellet silo level from the fill-up time to current time.

-Plugin decumentation is int the configuration file.
+Plugin documentation is found in the configuration file pellmon.conf.

 ####Contains: